Learning Dense Hand Contact Estimation from Imbalanced Data: Introduction

 There are two major issues for training a dense hand contact estimation.
 First, there exists class imbalance between contact and non-contact class.
 Human participants of the hand interaction datasets are often instructed to perform specific actions such as picking up an object~\cite{chao2021dexycb, hampali2020honnotate, liu2022hoi4d} and pointing to specific regions of objects~\cite{kwon2021h2o} or other hands~\cite{moon2020interhand2}.
-As most of such actions require precise control with interaction by finger tips, most of the other hand regions (e.g., dorsal area) are overlooked and excluded from being in contact.
-In Figure~\ref{fig:challenges}, we provide comparison of occurrence of contact and non-contact in major hand contact datasets for all vertices of MANO hand model~\cite{romero2017embodied}.
+As most of such actions require precise control with interaction by a small region on hand surface, most of the hand regions are overlooked and excluded from being in contact.
+In Figure~\ref{fig:challenges:a}, we provide comparison on the occurrence of contact and non-contact in major hand contact datasets for all vertices of MANO hand model~\cite{romero2017embodied}.
 This observation shows severe class imbalance issue of hand contact from existing hand contact datasets.
-Numerically, DexYCB~\cite{chao2021dexycb} dataset has roughly 2.7:1 ratio of non-contact to contact samples.
+Numerically, DexYCB~\cite{chao2021dexycb} dataset has roughly 2.7:1 ratio of non-contact to contact vertices.
 More severe InterHand2.6M~\cite{moon2020interhand2} dataset has huge imbalance ratio of 19.5:1.
 Such imbalance is also shown in Decaf~\cite{shimada2023decaf} dataset with 21.7:1 ratio.
 As stated by numerous studies on data imbalance~\cite{cao2019learning, cui2019class, ridnik2021asymmetric, lengpolyloss}, such data imbalance causes poor performance on underrepresented classes, which is in fact the contacting cases in our scenario.
 Second, the spatial imbalance issue of hand contact data exists throughout the majority of hand contact datasets.
 This imbalance arises from the fact that hand interaction predominantly involves the fingertips, which provide a high degree of freedom in both movement and rotation.
 Due to such high maneuverability and the precise nature of actions from motion capture datasets, most of hand contact from the datasets are significantly skewed to finger tip regions.
-As shown in Figure~\ref{fig:challenges}, the heatmap for hand contact from hand contact datasets are severely skewed towards finger tips.
+As shown in Figure~\ref{fig:challenges:b}, the heatmap for hand contact from hand contact datasets are highly concentrated at the finger tips.
 Due to such spatial imbalance issue of hand contact datasets, models directly trained on the datasets struggle to generalize on diverse contact patterns across hand.